 This historic cartoonists from India list can help answer the questions "Who are some Indian cartoonists of note?" and "Who are the most famous cartoonists from India?"
 These prominent cartoonists of India may or may not be currently alive, but what they all have in common is that they're all respected Indian cartoonists.Use this list of renowned Indian cartoonists to discover some new cartoonists that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.

-Bal Keshav Thackeray was an Indian politician who founded the Shiv Sena, a right-wing Marathi ethnocentric party active mainly in the Western Indian state of Maharashtra.
-He was called as 'Balasaheb' by his supporters.
-His followers called him the Hindu Hruday Samraat.
-Thackeray began his professional career as a cartoonist with the English language daily The Free Press Journal in Mumbai, but left it in 1960 to form his own political weekly Marmik.
-His political philosophy was largely shaped by his father Keshav Sitaram Thackeray, a leading figure in the Samyukta Maharashtra movement, which advocated the creation of a separate linguistic state of Maharashtra.
-Through Marmik, he campaigned ...more on Wikipedia
+- Bal Keshav Thackeray (also known as Balasaheb Thackeray; Marathi pronunciation: [ʈʰaːkəɾeː]; 23 January 1926 – 17 November 2012) was an Indian politician who founded the Shiv Sena, a right-wing pro-Marathi and Hindu nationalist party active mainly in the state of Maharashtra.
+Thackeray began his professional career as a cartoonist with the English-language daily The Free Press Journal in Mumbai, but he left the paper in 1960 to form his own political weekly, Marmik.
+His political philosophy was largely shaped by his father Keshav Sitaram Thackeray, a leading figure in the Samyukta Maharashtra (United Maharashtra) movement, which advocated the creation of a separate linguistic state for... more

-Barun Roy is an Indian author, journalist and blogger.
+- Barun Roy (born 4 November 1977) is an Indian author, journalist and blogger.
 He was educated at Darjeeling and Chennai.
 The first book authored by Roy was Portraits of Life, a collection of short stories.
 'Nafisha', the first story in this book, later inspired a Bollywood blockbuster Yahaan.
 Other books authored by Roy include Beginners Guide to Journalism, Slim and Smart Body, Vedas, Revisited and Fallen Cicada - Unwritten History of Darjeeling Hills.
 A dedicated journalist, Roy founded Beacon, a monthly English news magazine published from Darjeeling, West Bengal.
-Beacon, now The Himalayan Beacon is a popular magazine with a large base in Darjeeling Hills Books authored by Barun Roy Portraits of Life Words, ...more on Wikipedia
+Beacon, now The Himalayan Beacon is a popular magazine with a large base in Darjeeling Hills.
+Books authored by Barun... more